erlopez11/intro-to-markdown-lab/cssSelector.md

 3. **color**: the property
 4. **value**: the value

+> CSS follows specificity hierarchy.
+If an element has two or more CSS selectors, the selector with the highest specificity will be applied to the element.

 IF you would like to learn more about CSS selectors and properties chack out [MDN's Getting Started with CSS](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Styling_basics/Getting_started).